 Applicants must satisfy the following minimum entry criteria before applying (please note that failure to satisfy all the requirements will lead to your application not being considered):

 - You must be a South African citizen

-- You must be a Black student (especially land reform beneficiaries and their children)
+- You must be a Black student

 - You must be interested in pursuing a career within the table grape industry (or supporting industries)

 - Preference will be given to students entering their second or higher year of study

 - Preference will be given to previously disadvantaged students, candidates in financial need and those already involved in the table grape industry and/ or form part of a table grape empowerment business/ initiative

 - Preference will be given to land reform beneficiaries and their children